High-order adaptive time discretisation of one-dimensional low-Mach reacting flows: a case study of solid propellant combustion: Verification of the order of convergence

 \section{Verification of the order of convergence}

-To verify that a high order of convergence in time can indeed be attained on all variables, a simple test case is set up, using the simplified model presented in Section \ref{section:verification}.
-A steady-state is computed at pressure $P=5.5\times 10^{6}$ Pa and is given as initial solution for an unsteady simulation with a lower pressure at $P=5\times 10^{6}$ Pa.
-The simulation is then run for a physical time of $10^{-4}$ s with fixed time steps\footnote{We start the simulation by performing a single step with IE and $dt=10^{-12}$ s, allowing all constraints to be satisfied.}.
+To verify the orders of convergence in time, a simple test case is set up, using the simplified model presented in Section \ref{section:verification}.
+Starting from the steady-state solution at $P=5.5\times 10^{6}$ Pa, a pressure step to $P=5\times 10^{6}$ Pa is applied and the resulting transient is simulated for $10^{-4}$ s with a fixed time step.
 The curves of $T_\surface$ obtained for various time step values are plotted in Figure \ref{fig:appendix:ordre:courbe_Ts_evolution}.
-The cyan curve represent the most refined solution.
+The cyan curve represents the most refined solution.
+A space-averaged relative error, plotted in Figure \ref{fig:appendix:ordre:convergence}, is computed on the final mass flow rate field:

-The convergence of the algebraic variables is analysed for the surface temperature $T_\surface$ as the difference between the value obtained at the final physical time for a given time step and the one for the smallest time step.
-A relative error is obtained by normalising by the latter.
-Additionally, an average error is considered for the mass flow rate field at final time ($N$ global number of cells and $ref$ for reference simulation): $\epsilon_{\rho u} = \sqrt{ \sum\limits_0^{N} \frac{1}{N} (\massflux_\indexcell(t_f; dt) - \massflux_\indexcell(t_f; dt_{ref}))^2}$.
-The corresponding relative errors are plotted in Figure \ref{fig:appendix:ordre:convergence}.
-The theoretical order of convergence is attained as long as we are not limited by the precision of the Newton algorithm and, although not reported here, similar convergence rates were observed for the differential variables.
+with $N$ the global number of cells and $ref$ denoting the reference simulation.
+The theoretical orders of convergence are attained as long as the error is not limited by the precision of the Newton algorithm.
+Similar convergence rates have been observed for the other variables (point-wise or space-averaged errors).